Can businesses take lessons about social media from politicians and celebrities?

 That’s why we’ve arranged for New York Times best-selling author Joel Comm to present a workshop on Social Media for Busy CDOs, designed to help you improve your online influence in under 10 minutes per day.

-That’s just one of the dozens of workshops and panels we’ll offer at the second annual Chief Digital Officer Summit, which will be held on April 22–23, 2014, at the Time Warner conference center in New York, N.Y.
+That’s just one of the dozens of workshops and panels we offered at the second annual Chief Digital Officer Summit, which was held on April 22–23, 2014, at the Time Warner conference center in New York, N.Y.

 Digital Media Executive